What is breast augmentation?

 Complications following breast augmentation are rare.
-Nonetheless, several noteworthy outcomes are possible in the lifespan of an augmented breast.
-It is important to understand these issues ahead of time in the decision to proceed with breast enlargement surgery.
+Nonetheless, several noteworthy outcomes are possible.
+It is important to understand these issues ahead of time when considering breast enlargement surgery.

 Bleeding is a risk with any surgery.
 In the setting of breast augmentation, a large pocket is opened along the chest wall.
-This is a relatively avascular plane with very little bleeding; however, there may be small blood vessels that can rupture after surgery and create a blood collection known as a hematoma.
-This may require a surgical decompression.
+This is a relatively bloodless area; however, there may be small blood vessels that can rupture after surgery and create a blood collection known as a hematoma.
+This may require a small office surgical procedure to drain the fluid.
 In rare circumstances, the implant may need to be removed or replaced.

 Implants can rupture occasionally.
 This can result from an injury or even from normal compressive forces.
 In the event of a rupture, both saline and silicone breast implants are safe and unlikely to cause anything more than a misshapen breast.
-If a rupture or leak does occur, then a second operation will be required to replace the damaged implant.
+If a rupture or leak does occur, then Dr. Panossian may recommend a second operation to replace the damaged implant.

-There is currently no conclusive scientific study to suggest an increased risk of breast cancer in the setting of breast augmentation.
+There is currently no conclusive scientific study to suggest an increased risk of breast cancer in the setting of breast augmentation with smooth implants.
 However, routine mammography will need to be adjusted to account for the implant located beneath the breast gland.
 Additional x-rays or ultrasound studies may be required to evaluate lumps or the implant itself.
 In some instances, an MRI may be necessary.

 The typical lifespan of a breast implant is difficult to estimate.
 There is currently no requirement to replace implants that are not problematic.